 While apricot, golden orange and copper are all colors of orange, there is a huge variation in tone within that general color class.
 That wide differentiation in color by itself creates contrast.
 Since different shades of white are comparatively similar in tone it is more important than usual to pay attention to texture when creating completely or mainly white gardens.
-To keep the planting interesting it will be important to pair frilly, soft looking plants with large flowers or bold foliage or to put round daisies with spikey Angelonia.
+To keep the planting interesting it will be important to pair frilly, soft looking plants with large flowers or bold foliage.
+Maybe put round daisies with spikey Angelonia.
 These differences in size, texture and shape will keep the design interesting and allow each plant another to contrast against.

 If texture is too similar your all white garden will have a tendency to devolve into a bit of a mess, without good distinct shape to make the different plants stand out.
 Liberal use of foliage plants in a range of colors - deep green, green, chartruese and black - is another great way to add structure and contrast.
 Since these colors are all neutral, they will play well together.
 It is also good to repeat certain plants, which will also help to tie everything together.

 Gardens that are primarily white or all white can be truly magical places.
 If careful attention is paid to texture and balance these gardens can be gorgeous in both low light and mid-day sun.

 Want to learn more about using color in the garden?
 Check out these links: